Category Archives: 2022 Films

 Shockingly, the film is inspired by actual events that took place in the ultraconservative Manitoba colony in Bolivia.

-The year is 2010 but the women’s dress makes it seem like it’s the 1800s.
-I wasn’t sure of the year going in save for a 1960s pop tune bursting from the speakers of a pushup truck so the viewer can easily be misled or unclear.
+The year is 2010, but the woman’s dress makes it seem like it’s the 1800s.
+I wasn’t sure of the year going in, save for a 1960s pop tune bursting from the speakers of a pushup truck, so the viewer can easily be misled or unclear.

-Comparisons to a female version of the classic play Twelve Angry Men cannot go unnoticed by the apt viewer.
+Comparisons to a female version of the classic play, Twelve Angry Men, cannot be overlooked by the astute viewer.
 The women are divided and not in agreement or harmony…..at first.
 The lone juror would be most similar to Ona (Rooney Mara), a sensible woman who reasons and weighs the pros and cons.

-Mara, Claire Foy, and Jessie Buckley are the standouts, the latter two characters fueled with anger at the revelations and mistrust of the men.
+Mara, Claire Foy, and Jessie Buckley are the standouts; the latter two characters are fueled with anger at the revelations and mistrust of the men.

 This adds to the mystique and grotesqueness of their actions.

-A true ensemble picture that could easily be shaped into a stage play, Women Talking (2022) led by Polley and backers, produces an effective narrative.
+An accurate ensemble picture that could easily be shaped into a stage play, Women Talking (2022), led by Polley and backers, produces a compelling narrative.

 The point is well-intentioned and well-received that repression and victimization are alive and well.